Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Start with line hops, progress to skipping and jump squats

-2-3 times per week, low volume initially
+2-3 times per week, starting with low volume

 Running Reload

-Use a return-to-run walk/run program
+Follow a walk/run return-to-run program

-Increase distance <10% per week
+Increase distance by less than 10 percent per week

 Ongoing Strength Maintenance

-Mobility & Recovery
+Mobility and Recovery

 Final Thoughts: Movement is Medicine